Paperspace/gradient-cli/README.md

 For example, to create a new experiment use:
 ```
-gradient experiments create [type] [--options]
+gradient deployments create [type] [--options]
 ```
-The two available experiment types are `singlenode` and `multinode`.
-Various command options include setting the instance type, container, project, etc.  Note that some options are required to create new experiment.

-For a full list of available commands run `gradient experiments --help`.
-You can also view more info about Experiments in the [docs](https://docs.paperspace.com/gradient/experiments/using-experiments).
+For a full list of available commands run `gradient deployments --help`.
+You can also view more info about Deployments in the [docs](https://docs.paperspace.com/gradient/explore-train-deploy/deployments).

 Contributing
 ============